 Peer Mentors are made up of upper-class honors students who are eager to give you advice on all things Rutgers and honors.
 They are happy to chat with you in person, by phone, text, or social media.
 Don't be surprised if your Peer Mentor offers to show you how to use the bus system, brings you to one of their student organization meetings, or invites you to share how your first week of classes went over coffee; it's just what our Peer Mentors do!

-Mentors and Mentees have an opportunity to meet at the Peer Mentor/Mentee Summer Kick-off on Sunday, June 23, 2019.
+Mentors and Mentees have an opportunity to meet at the Peer Mentor/Mentee Summer Kick-off in June.

 Throughout the academic year, Mentors and Mentees are invited to continue to attend other fun Peer Mentor events.